daudballing/x100t-icon/README.md

 The icon is made with inspiration from Flickr.com where camera profile and image options shows a small icon to represent the camera of which the image was shot

 Feel free to use this on your personal site, commercial site or any other site you can think of

+This is not an official Fujifilm icon set